 Besides, in an inelastic scattering reaction between a neutron and a target nucleus some energy of the incident neutron is absorbed to the recoiling nucleus and the nucleus remains in the excited state.
 Thus while momentum is conserved in an inelastic collision, kinetic energy of the “system” is not conserved.

 Key Characteristics of Elastic Scattering

 - Elastic scattering is the most important process for slowing down neutrons.

-- Total kinetic energy of the system is conserved in elastic scattering.
+- The total kinetic energy of the system is conserved in elastic scattering.

 - In this process, energy lost by the neutron is transferred to the recoiling nucleus.

-- Maximum energy transfer is occurred with an head-on collision.
+- Maximum energy transfer occurs with a head-on collision.

-- Kinetic energy of the recoiled nucleus depends on the recoiled angle φ of the nucleus.
+- The kinetic energy of the recoiled nucleus depends on the recoiled angle φ of the nucleus.